 The Americans with Disabilities Act (ADA) defines disability as a mental or physical impairment that substantially limits one or more major life activities.
 ADA protection extends not only to individuals who currently have a disability, but also to those with a record of a mental or physical impairment that substantially limits one or more major life activities, or who are perceived or regarded as having a mental or physical impairment that substantially limits one or more major life activities.

 Supreme Court Administrative Order 2015-5 was entered to enhance compliance with the ADA and the Persons with Disabilities Civil Rights Act, as well as other Michigan statutory authority.
-Each court is required to adopt and submit a local administrative order or a policy consistent with the model policy to assure that qualified individuals with disabilities have equal and full access to the judicial system.
+Each court is required to adopt and submit a local administrative order conforming to the model established by the SCAO to assure that qualified individuals with disabilities have equal and full access to the judicial system.
 See memo for other details.
 Nothing in this order shall be construed to impose limitations or to invalidate the remedies, rights, and procedures accorded to any qualified individuals with disabilities under state or federal law.
 Select model LAO 35.
 (Rev. 10/15)

 Additional Court Resources

 Resources for Deaf, Hard of Hearing, and Deaf-Blind Persons